LangChain Output Parsers: Extract Structured Data from LLM Responses

 Strings are fine for chatbots.
 But the moment you need to store data, route decisions, or feed output into another function, you need a dictionary.
 JsonOutputParser handles the messy middle ground — it strips markdown fences, parses the JSON, and returns a Python dict.

 That prints a block of text telling the LLM to return valid JSON.
 The key insight: you do not write these instructions yourself.
-The parser generates them, and you inject them into your prompt template using a variable.
+The parser generates them, and you inject them into your prompt template using a {format_instructions} variable.

-You can now access result["product_name"] or iterate over result["pros"] without any string parsing.
-The model might occasionally vary the exact wording inside lists, but the structure — keys, nesting, types — stays consistent because the format instructions told it what to produce.
+The result is a plain Python dictionary with keys like product_name, rating, pros, and cons.
+You access values with result["product_name"] or iterate over result["pros"] directly — no string parsing.
+The model might occasionally vary the exact wording inside lists, but the structure stays consistent because the format instructions told it what to produce.

 PydanticOutputParser — Validated, Typed Output